BAFTA triumph for Tommy’s Honour

 Image by LA Media ‘Jason Connery with the LA Media Drone Team’

 Be sure to see Tommy’s Honour and let us know what you think of our drone work.
-If you enjoyed this blog don’t forget to follow us on: Twitter, Facebook and Instagram for your daily dose of media & drone chat!
+We congratulate them on the BAFTA!